-Stasher, the luggage storage app for travellers, raises $2.5M additional funding – TechCrunch
+Stasher, the luggage storage app for travelers, raises $2.5M additional funding – TechCrunch

 Meanwhile, the revenue share for hosts is roughly 50% of the storage fee.
 The idea is that brick and mortar shops can access an additional revenue stream, thanks to the so-called sharing economy.

-More broadly, the problem Stasher wants to solve is that having to carry around luggage can often stop you enjoying part of your day when travelling, time that is otherwise wasted.
+More broadly, the problem Stasher wants to solve is that having to carry around luggage can often stop you enjoying part of your day when traveling, time that is otherwise wasted.
 “If you’ve ever been forced out of your Airbnb at 10am, you may be familiar with the issue,” co-founder Anthony Collias told me back in 2018.

-To that end, the Stasher network has grown a lot since then and now has a presence in 250 cities, up from 20.
+To that end, the Stasher network has grown a lot since then, and now has a presence in 250 cities, up from 20.
 This has included bringing the luggage storage app to the U.S. and Australia.

-This has seen the startup partner with the likes of Klook, Sonder, Marriott, and Hotels.com, along with brands such as Premier Inn, Expedia, Holiday Express, OYO and Accor.
+This has seen the startup partner with the likes of Klook, Sonder, Marriott and Hotels.com, along with brands such as Premier Inn, Expedia, Holiday Express, OYO and Accor.